 When I am working with tiny seeds, or a very small number of seeds, I prefer to first roll them out onto a creased business card or index card and then tap them off of there.
 That way, I have an even better visual of the quantity left and can place them with great care.
 Spacing the seeds out as evenly as possible makes separating the seedlings later on a much easier job.
 (You may even want to sow one kind of seed over several pots instead of just one, for the same reason.)

 It takes a bit of experience to predict how many plants you are likely to end up with, but don’t feel like you need to sow all of the seeds in a given packet.
-If you’re working with a perennial or woody plant that’s going to take months to sprout, or you have only a small number of seeds and want all the plants possible, then go ahead and try to start them all.
-But if you have 30 zinnia seeds, you probably need to sow only a third to half of them this year, unless you are planning to start a cut-flower farm!
-Sowing only part of a packet will also give you a backup in case something goes wrong and you need to sow again.
+Sowing only part of them will give you a backup in case something goes wrong and you need to sow again.

 Once I have all the seeds sown, I sprinkle moistened growing medium over the seeds that need to be covered.
 I have to admit to guessing at that most of the time.
 I generally add just enough to cover the seeds, unless they are very small; then I leave them uncovered.
 If I’m having trouble getting a particular kind of seed to germinate, then I will research to see if the sowing depth makes a difference and treat it accordingly.